Historical Markers in Henrico County, Virginia

 Henrico County Timeline

-This timeline provides a concise overview of the key events in the history of Henrico County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Henrico County, Virginia.

 - 1611: Henrico County was established as one of the original eight shires of Virginia.